withgraphite/graphite-ci-buildkite-plugin/README.md

 # Graphite CI

-The Graphite CI action allows you to define _when_ to run CI.
+The Graphite CI buildkite plugin allows you to define _when_ to run CI.

 Common optimizations include: